-There are two different Mac Project Management Software options for deployment: Local-based (such as with an App that is installed on the device), or Cloud-hosted (can be accessed from any device with an internet connection).
+There are two different Mac Project Management Software options for deployment: Local-based (such as with an App installed on the device) or Cloud-hosted (can be accessed from any device with an internet connection).

 These two have some pros and cons.